 Whether your passion is spiritual, intellectual or focused on making the world a better place, Bet Aviv offers a wide range of activities for you.
 We encourage and welcome new members to participate fully in our programs.
 With so many to choose from, you’re sure to find one just right for you.

 Bet Aviv’s dues are fair and affordable.
 Because our programs are adult-focused, we don’t incur the higher expenses of youth-oriented programs such as Bar and Bat Mitzvahs and Sunday School.
 Moreover, our choice to share space at the Oakland Mills Interfaith Center eliminates a building fund.
 And the help of member volunteers lowers administrative costs.
 Sum total: exceptional value and a rewarding membership experience.

 Feel the Peace and Joy of Shabbat

 Bet Aviv holds Friday evening Shabbat services twice a month.
 Experience the joy of praying and singing with a thriving community, hear insightful sermons by the Rabbi, joyful songs led by the cantor and best of all the chance to meet and chat with friends at our beautiful Onegs following the service.
 We hold special Shabbats to honor members and celebrate major holidays as a community.

 Quench Your Thirst for Jewish Knowledge

 We are a community that has thirst for deepening our knowledge of Judaism and its values.
-We hold monthly Adult Education programs, weekly Lunch and Learn sessions with Rabbi Bernstein to study Jewish topics of interest and a yearly Scholar in Residence program presented by a prominent guest speaker.
+We hold monthly Adult Education programs, weekly Lunch and Learn sessions with Rabbi Joseph to study Jewish topics of interest and a yearly Scholar in Residence program presented by a prominent guest speaker.

 Repair the World